-Optilift parent company set to develop next-generation crane, truck and drone autonomy
+Optilift parent company set to develop next-generation crane, forklift and drone autonomy

 VOCA, the Optilift parent company, has received 13,1 MNOK from the Norwegian Research Council (Forskningsrådet) to develop the next-generation logistical autonomy.

-The proposed new project, now given a green light for initial development, aims to interconnect both cranes, trucks and drones to create a safer and more effective logistical operation.
+The proposed new project, now given a green light for initial development, aims to interconnect both cranes, forklifts and drones to create a safer and more effective logistical operation.

 Torbjørn Engedal, Managing Director of VOCA, says the concept aims to develop a technology platform consisting of software, sensors and computer devices that will function as the “eyes, senses and brains” of forklifts, drones and cranes – merging them into smart, collaborative devices.

 A typical logistics hub has between 50-60% of their total costs related to costs of manual labour.
 Engedal underlines the vast potential for such numbers to be reduced significantly.

 – Our proposed solution aims to turn specific manual operations into autonomy, and we believe it is possible to reduce costs due to manual labour with up to 60 %, he states.